Guidelines for departments

-After contracts have been prepared and completed, all contracts are to be submitted by the AAU via the new GA/TA workflow - review the detailed instructions for departments.
+After contracts have been prepared and completed, all contracts are to be submitted by the AAU via the new GA/TA workflow - review the detailed contract submission instructions for departments.

 In addition to the GA or TA contract ("Notice of appointment"), Form 1 must be completed for each GA or TA appointment prior to commencement of the duties (article 12:06 of the GA/TA Collective agreement) and kept on file in the department.

 Signatures on Form 1 will be applied digitally:

 - Complete the Form 1 and obtain required signatures (refer to the instructions for inserting a digital signature).

 Note the following:

 - Before signing Form 1, GA/TA supervising instructors and AAU Heads should ensure that the form is fully completed, with a detailed description of the duties and breakdown of the assigned hours.
 Any expectations for on-campus duties or duties that involve face-to-face meetings or interactions must have been clearly identified on the GA/TA job posting, and must also be documented on Form 1 and discussed at the meeting between the GA/TA and their supervising instructor.

 - The GA/TA supervising instructor must make arrangements for a virtual meeting with the Assistant to discuss the duties in detail (e.g. via Zoom, MS Teams, etc.).
 The meeting must be held no later than 10 days after the commencement of the GA/TA employment (article 14:04).